Jeffrey Dahmer's childhood home

 Shortly afterwards, they divorced, and Lionel decided to move out.

-Notably, this attack occurred after several hours of drinking, at a point when Hicks stated that he was leaving.
+This attack occurred after several hours of drinking, at a point when Hicks expressed his desire to leave.

 Following the murder, Dahmer dismembered his victim's body in the basement before burying it in the wooded area at the back of his house.

-A few weeks later, he decided to dig up the remains and remove all of the flesh from the bones.
-After dissolving the flesh in acid and pouring it down the drain, he ground Hicks' bones up into dust and then scattered them in his back yard.
+A few weeks later, he dug up the remains and removed all of the flesh from the bones.
+After dissolving the flesh in acid and pouring it down the drain, he ground Hicks' bones up into dust and then scattered them in his backyard.

-Dahmer continued to live at this address until July of 1979, when he joined the US Army and was deployed to West Germany.
+Dahmer continued living at this address until July 1979, when he joined the US Army and was deployed to West Germany.

 However, his drinking problem steadily worsened while he was stationed abroad.
 As a result, the army decided to cut him loose and discharge him.